Forward-backward correlations between multiplicities in windows separated in azimuth and rapidity: Alternative Observables

-So comparing the different definitions of the multiplicity correlation coefficient, we see that the traditional definitions (\ref{defb}), (\ref{brel}) and (\ref{defbsym}) of the FB correlation coefficient lead to its strong dependence on the acceptance of windows, with the correlation coefficient going to zero with the window width.
-Hence, the results obtained for windows of different width can't be compared directly.
-In this connection it can be suitable to use in the FB correlation studies the proposed observables (\ref{bm-def}) and (\ref{brob}), which values have nonzero limits when the acceptance of windows goes to zero.
+In comparing the different definitions of the multiplicity correlation coefficient, it is clear that the traditional definitions (\ref{defb}), (\ref{brel}) and (\ref{defbsym}) of the FB correlation coefficient lead to a strong dependence on the window acceptance size.
+This causes the correlation coefficient to go to zero with the window acceptance.
+This also means that results obtained for windows of different widths cannot be compared directly.
+Hence, it may be preferable to use the newly proposed observables (\ref{bm-def}) and (\ref{brob}) in future FB correlation studies, as they remain nonzero in the limit that the window acceptance goes to zero.